UniLogin/UniLogin/README.md

 The function takes one parameter:
 * `ensName` - ENS name of an existing identity

-and return:
+and returns:
-* `privateKey` - newly generated private key to be stored on a local device in a most secure way possible
+* `privateKey` - newly generated private key to be stored on a local device in the most secure way possible
 * `identityAddress` - address of identity pointed to by given ENS name

 The function will throw: